Union army: Desertions and draft riots

 Desertion was a major problem for both sides.
-The daily hardships of war, forced marches, thirst, suffocating heat, disease, delay in pay, solicitude for family, impatience at the monotony and futility of inactive service, panic on the eve of battle, the sense of war-weariness, the lack of confidence in commanders, and the discouragement of defeat (especially early on for the Union Army), all tended to lower the morale of the Union Army and to increase desertion.
+The daily hardships of war, forced marches, thirst, suffocating heat, disease, delay in pay, solicitude for family, impatience at the monotony and futility of inactive service, panic on the eve of battle, the sense of war-weariness, the lack of confidence in commanders, and the discouragement of defeat (especially early on for the Union army), all tended to lower the morale of the Union army and to increase desertion.

-In 1861 and 1862, the war was going badly for the Union Army and there were, by some counts, 180,000 desertions.
-In 1863 and 1864, the bitterest two years of the war, the Union Army suffered over 200 desertions every day, for a total of 150,000 desertions during those two years.
-This puts the total number of desertions from the Union Army during the four years of the war at nearly 350,000.
+In 1861 and 1862, the war was going badly for the Union army and there were, by some counts, 180,000 desertions.
+In 1863 and 1864, the bitterest two years of the war, the Union army suffered over 200 desertions every day, for a total of 150,000 desertions during those two years.
+This puts the total number of desertions from the Union army during the four years of the war at nearly 350,000.
 Using these numbers, 15% of Union soldiers deserted during the war.
-Official numbers put the number of deserters from the Union Army at 200,000 for the entire war, or about 8% of Union Army soldiers.
+Official numbers put the number of deserters from the Union army at 200,000 for the entire war, or about 8% of Union army soldiers.
 Since desertion is defined as being AWOL for 30 or more days and some soldiers returned within that time period, as well as some deserters being labeled missing-in-action or vice versa, accurate counts are difficult to determine.
-Many historians estimate the "real" desertion rate in the Union Army as between 9–12%.
+Many historians estimate the "real" desertion rate in the Union army as between 9–12%.
 About 1 out of 3 deserters returned to their regiments, either voluntarily or after being arrested and being sent back.
 Many deserters were professional "bounty jumpers" who would enlist to collect the cash bonus and then desert to do the same elsewhere.
 If not caught and executed, this crime could pay well.
+While 147 deserters are known to have been executed by the Union Army during the Civil War, the majority sentenced to death were in fact reprieved including through the intervention of President Lincoln.